-- 1.2.1 The site is a vacant parcel of land which was originally part of the side garden to the adjacent dwelling at 21 Stanley Park Avenue. - 1.2.2 The site has an existing vehicular access at the front (west) of the site where the frontage to the road measures 8 metres, and then spans back parallel with the adjacent curtilage along the side road of Bryn Coed Park and has a frontage of around 30 metres along this southern boundary. - 1.2.3 The site is abutted by houses to the north and east with a row of brick lock up garages to the north east and has further bungalows and houses across the roads to the west and south. - 1.2.4 The site currently contains no buildings but does have a concrete driveway leading in off the vehicular access point with metal gates across, and is bounded by a low stone wall of around 1 metre in height along the road sides. - 1.2.5 Permission was granted for the erection of a garage on the land in 2014 however this has not been implemented.
+- 1.2.1 The site is a vacant parcel of land which was originally part of the side garden to the adjacent dwelling at 21 Stanley Park Avenue. - 1.2.2 The site has an existing vehicular access at the front (west) of the site adjacent to the entrance to No. 21, at a point where the frontage to the road measures 8 metres, and it then narrows back parallel with the adjacent curtilage along Bryn Coed Park and has a frontage of around 30 metres along this southern boundary.
+There is a pathway proposed to the rear of the dwelling to access the late serving the dwellings to the rear (between Kia Ora and no. 93 Stanley Park). - 1.2.3 The site is abutted by houses to the north and east with a row of brick lock up garages to the north east and there are further bungalows and houses across the roads to the west and south. - 1.2.4 The site currently contains no buildings but does have a concrete driveway leading in off the vehicular access point with metal gates across, and is bounded by a low stone wall of around 1 metre in height along the road sides. - 1.2.5 Permission was granted for the erection of a garage on the land in 2014, but this has not been implemented.